-A non-randomized intervention study may add complimentary data on expected effect size that can’t be found in RCTs of non-self-selected participants, especially when the RCT is using intention-to-treat analysis.
-The RCT will likely give significantly lower numbers for the average effect size, compared to what can be expected for a motivated patient who manages to follow a prescribed lifestyle intervention. ↩
+A non-randomized intervention study may add complementary data on expected effect size that can’t be found in RCTs of non-self-selected participants, especially when the RCT is using intention-to-treat analysis.
+The RCT will likely give significantly lower numbers for the average effect size, compared to what might be expected for a motivated patient who manages to follow a prescribed lifestyle intervention. ↩

 Furthermore, there is occasionally a “black swan” element to these stories.
-For example, if a condition is generally considered chronic and progressive, like type 2 diabetes, and hundreds of people share stories about reversal of the disease using nothing more than a lifestyle intervention, this raises a legitimate question: Is the common view true, occasionally not true, or simply false?
+For example, if a condition is generally considered chronic and progressive, like type 2 diabetes, and hundreds of people share stories about putting the disease into remission using nothing more than a lifestyle intervention, this raises a legitimate question: is the common view true, occasionally not true, or simply false?

 This question will then have to be answered using higher-quality scientific evidence such as controlled intervention studies. ↩

 Evidence suggests that this financial bias may strongly influence the reported outcome.

 PLOS ONE 2016: Relationship between research outcomes and risk of bias, study sponsorship, and author financial conflicts of interest in reviews of the effects of artificially sweetened beverages on weight outcomes: A systematic review of reviews